L3cr0f/pma_course/Labs/Lab_19.md

 The complete list is composed by 953 exports!

-So now, we execute our script using this wordlist as follows:
+So now, we execute our script using this wordlist as follows (some changes may have to be done, since this script is also used in other exercises):

 ```
-$ python3 Scripts/Labs/Lab_19/lab19_01_hashing_function.py Scripts/Labs/Lab_19/kernel32_exports.txt
+$ python3 Scripts/Labs/Lab_19/lab19_hashing_function.py Scripts/Labs/Lab_19/kernel32_exports.txt

 Occurrence found!
 The decrypted hash 0xec0e4e8e is: LoadLibraryA
 Occurrence found!
 The decrypted hash 0xb8e579c1 is: GetSystemDirectoryA